-Local Family and Medical Leave Provisions
+Local Procedures for Implementing Family and Medical Leave Provisions

-Eligible employees can take up to 12 weeks of unpaid leave in the 12-month period from July 1 through June 30.
+Eligible employees can take up to 12 weeks of unpaid leave in the 12-month period from July 1st through June 30th.

 Use of Paid Leave.
 FML runs concurrently with accrued sick and personal leave, temporary disability leave, compensatory time, assault leave, and absences due to a work-related illness or injury.
 The district will designate the leave as FML, if applicable, and notify the employee that accumulated leave will run concurrently.